 So yes, the computer manufacturers did not specify any safety notices on shutting down.
 But how about our daily smartphones, tablets, laptops, and desktops?
 Is there a recommended “safety limit” for how long we can operate computers at once?

-Computers will only heat up when the processing gets rough; The processor will only generate more heat as it does more data crunching and consumes more power.
-If a good cooling system is in place, the computer will never meltdown or explode for the matter… In any case, most computers have an emergency shutdown measure on overheating to prevent damage.
+Computers will only heat up when it does more processing; The processor will only generate more heat when it consumes more power to do more processing.
+If a good cooling system is in place, the computer will never meltdown or explode for the matter.
+In any case, most computers have safety features and will automatically do an emergency shutdown on overheating.

 Still not convinced that modern computers are made to run for long hours?
 Then consider the simple fact that most servers in data centers can run for years before they are shut down for maintenance and upgrades.

 Need more persuading?
 Then consider the fact we have launched the first global positioning system (GPS) satellite on 22 Feb 1978 – NASA.
-Since then, the onboard computers have run for donkey years off solar power without shutting down.
+Since then, the onboard computers have run for decades off solar power without shutting down.

 NOT REALLY SMART TO KEEP IT RUNNING